timetag/timetag.github.io/docs/python.rst

 .. note::
         The low-level API, `eta.clip_from_file()` is the only way to actually load the timetag file content into memory and return only one Clip object for later use.
 You can think of `eta.clip_from_file()` as the timetag-specific way of doing ``read()`` in Python.

         However, it is not recommended to use this low-level API directly, as it is complecated to manage the Clips in the multi-threading mode.
-In order to make ETA resumeing an exisitng analysis using a new Clip without starting a new one you will also need to put  `eta.clip_from_file()` and `eta.run` together inside a `for` loop, with a context variable managed by yourself.
+In order to make ETA resume an exisitng analysis using a new Clip without starting a new one you will also need to put  `eta.clip_from_file()` and `eta.run` together inside a `for` loop, with a context variable managed by yourself.

 - ``filename``
     File name of the time tag file.
 Please note that if you run ETA Backend on a remote computer, you need to specify the path to file on that computer.